jmzue109909RobertReed/terst/README.md

 Fixed typo in documentation - build 966
 Added input validation - 792
-Updated README with new instructions - update 48
+Updated README with new instructions - update 48 Updated README with new instructions - update 5